Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Experiments and Results

 \subsection{Comparisons}

-Table~\ref{tab_comparison} gives the comparison results of our model and four existing models \cite{chartsias2017multimodal,sharma2019missing,liu2023one,meng2024multi} for unified brain MRI imputation on the IXI (Top) and BraTS 2023 (Bottom) datasets.
-It reveals that the CodeBrain model significantly outperforms other methods for various ``O$\rightarrow$O'' and ``M$\rightarrow$O'' settings on both datasets.
-For example, on the IXI dataset, our CodeBrain outperforms the second-best work \cite{liu2023one} by 0.89 dB in PSNR.
-Furthermore, although our CodeBrain model training only adopts PSNR-related losses without applying any structural loss for supervision, it surprisingly achieves an average 0.9\% gain in SSIM than \cite{liu2023one}.
+Table~\ref{tab_comparison} compares the results of CodeBrain to five existing models \cite{sharma2019missing,liu2023one,meng2024multi,zhang2024unified,dorent2025unified} for unified brain MRI imputation on the IXI (Top) and BraTS 2023 (Bottom) datasets.
+It reveals that the CodeBrain substantially outperforms other methods for various ``O$\rightarrow$O'' and ``M$\rightarrow$O'' settings on both datasets.
+For example, CodeBrain outperforms the second-best work \cite{zhang2024unified} by 0.50 dB in PSNR on IXI.
+Furthermore, although training the CodeBrain model only adopts PSNR-related losses without applying any structural loss for supervision, it achieves an average 0.42\% SSIM gain over \cite{zhang2024unified}.
 This indicates that CodeBrain can achieve invariant anatomical representation among different modalities \cite{labella2023asnr}.

-Table~\ref{tab_comparison} (Bottom) further shows that our model outperforms all other methods by all metrics on the BraTS 2023 dataset.
-Even with inconsistent regions (\eg, with or without clear tumor boundaries), our model achieves the best performance, especially in SSIM.
+Table~\ref{tab_comparison} (Bottom) further shows that CodeBrain outperforms all other methods by all metrics on BraTS 2023.
+Even with inconsistent regions (\eg, with or without clear tumour boundaries), the proposed model achieves the best performance, especially in SSIM.
 This is critical in clinical deployments to maintain a high structural consistency among different brain MRI modalities.
-Fig.~\ref{fig_compare} provides visual comparison results in the ``T2$\rightarrow$T1'' and ``T1, PD$\rightarrow$T2'' scenarios on the IXI dataset.
-It can be seen that our model has fewer synthesis errors than other methods (\eg, the brain tissues).
+Fig.~\ref{fig_compare} provides visual comparison results on IXI and BraTS 2023, respectively.
+It can be seen that CodeBrain has fewer synthesis errors than other methods (\eg, the brain tissues and enhanced tumours).